Summary

 Treatment for rotavirus

-See your doctor immediately or go to the emergency department of your nearest hospital if your child refuses to drink or has worrying symptoms, for example, very frequent diarrhoea or vomiting, listlessness or drowsiness.
-Admission to hospital and intravenous fluid replacement may be needed in severe cases.
+See your doctor immediately or go to the emergency department of your nearest hospital if your child refuses to drink or has worrying symptoms, for example, very frequent diarrhoea or vomiting, drowsiness, severe stomach pain, blood in their faeces, or green vomit.
+Children under 6 months old should always be seen by a doctor if they have gastroenteritis.

 Prevention of rotavirus

-Immunisation can dramatically reduce the risk of future infections, but general tips to prevent spreading the disease if someone is infected include:
+Immunisation can dramatically reduce the risk of infection, but general tips to prevent spreading the disease if someone is infected include:

-- Wash your hands thoroughly after changing a nappy.
+- Wash your hands thoroughly, especially after changing a nappy.

 - Use disposable nappies while the child is sick – the elasticised leg bands help to prevent leakage of contaminated faeces.